KatieBarnes147/google-maps-weather-dashboard/README.md

 ---

 ## ✨ Features
+- Google Maps JavaScript API for an interactive map
+- Click-to-query weather by latitude/longitude
-- Interactive map (Leaflet + OpenStreetMap) — no API key required
+- Weather data from **Open-Meteo** (no API key required)
-- Click anywhere to fetch current weather for that location
-- Asynchronous JavaScript (`async/await`) for API calls
+- Asynchronous JavaScript (`async/await`)
 - Dynamic DOM updates on each map click
-- Basic coordinate inputs (lat/lon) for manual lookups
+- Simple coordinate inputs for manual lookups
-- Responsive layout based on Week 3 project
+- Responsive layout (based on Week 3 project)

 ---